This lesson is also available as an independent activity for students:

 - Students should start by creating another When flag clicked script in the rover’s code space.
 Ask students which Control script they should use if they want something to happen when the timer reaches zero.
 (You can emphasize the “if” in your question to clue them into the if-then script).

-- Next students will need to define the then portion of the script.
+- Next, students will need to define the then portion of the script.
 Ask them to look at the Control scripts to decide what should happen next.
 They should choose stop all and drag it into the if-then script.
+Students can experiment to see what happens when they choose all, this script or other scripts in sprite from the dropdown menu.

 - Students who connect the if-then script to their When flag clicked script and click the run program flag will find that nothing changes when their timer reaches zero, and it will continue to count down past zero.
 This is because when the run program flag was clicked, the script checked to see if the timer equaled zero just once.
 Since it did not, the script’s then portion was not carried out.
 Ask students which Command script is needed to make the if-then statement run for the entire game.
 They should identify the forever script.